by-cx/raspik/README.md

 This blade requires two slots inside the case.

 ** IMPORTANT: I experienced instabilities in Raspberry Pi when filtering capacitor wasn't connected at the output of the power supply.
-Please add something like 330uF capacitor at the output. **
+Add something like 330uF capacitor at the output if you want to avoid that. **

 If you decide, like me, to supply one or more USB devices directly from the power supply and power line into Raspberry Pi won't be disconnected.
 It's a good idea to add a poly-fuse, cut the 5V line before the USB connector or both,